Hand-E-Food/public/python/poker_battle_arena/rules.md

 each page, dividing it into three sections.
 Each page is a lane of the battlefield, and each section is a step of the lane.

-Shuffle your deck and place it face down next to you.
+Shuffle your deck and place it face-down next to you.
 This is your draw pile.
 You will also have a retreat pile and a discard pile.

 Choose a player to go first.

 ## Play

-There are five phases in each turn: draw, play, advance, combat, and success.
+There are five phases in each turn: draw, play, advance, combat, and conquest.
 After you have performed all five phases, it is your opponent's turn.

 ### 1. Draw